shiyan-chen/floor-plan-evaluation/README.md

-# Augmented Design
+# Floor Plan Evaluation

-Augmented Design is aimed to enhance building design with automation and artificial intelligence.
-Currently, it provides a "Floorplan Evaluation" service, which enables architects to quickly calculate the critical indicators of a building plan and evaluate its design.
-In the future, Augmented Design will provide more prosperous functions to help architects improve their design and increase design efficiency.
+Floor Plan Evaluation enables architects to quickly calculate the critical indicators of a building plan to help them evaluate their design.

 ## Set Up